Vertical or Horizontal? How to See Others as Equally Needed

 Vertical or Horizontal?

 Let’s look at another example of erroneous thinking to help us recognize the truth in the horizontal intention of the gifts.
 That example is the teaching that the Godhead Trinity is in a vertical order of importance.
 That would mean that God the Father is the most important.
 The Son Jesus Christ would be the next in importance.
-And finally, the Holy Spirit would align in his importance.
+And finally, the Holy Spirit would be the least of importance.

 1. Father